Invariant laminations for irreducible automorphisms of free groups: Discussion

-(3) Let $f: \tau \to \tau$ is an expanding train track map which represents some $\psi \in \Aut(\FN)$, but contrary to the case considered in the main body of this paper, we assume that the non-negative transition matrix $M(f)$ (assumed to be in normal form for non-negative matrices) has precisely two primitive diagonal submatrices, with eigenvalues $\lambda_{top}$ and $\lambda_{bottom}$ respectively, and that the upper right off-diagonal block is non-zero (while, according to the normal form, the lower left off-diagonal block must be the zero matrix).
-For such exponential {\em two-strata} train track maps one has to distinguish two cases:
+We assume further that the non-negative transition matrix $M(f)$ (assumed to be, after transposition, in normal form for non-negative matrices) has precisely two primitive diagonal submatrices, with eigenvalues $\lambda_{top}$ and $\lambda_{bottom}$ respectively, and that the lower left off-diagonal block of $M(f)$ is non-zero (while, according to the normal form for the transpose of $M(f)$, the upper right off-diagonal block must be the zero matrix).
+For such expanding {\em two-strata} train track maps one has to distinguish two cases: